reneighbor/set-python/README.md

 8. union(setA, setB).
 Creates a new set that contains all elements in both setA and setB. intersect.

-### 2 Set up your project folder, with one file for tests and one folder for your class.
-Write a test that simply asserts 1==1, to ensure your testing framework is set up as expected:
+### 2 Set up your project folder, with one file for tests and one file for your class.

+Write a test that simply asserts 1==1, to ensure your testing framework is set up as expected.
 At this point the project looks like this:

 set-python
  -tests.py
  -set.py

 And the tests file looks like this:
 	https://github.com/reneighbor/set-python/commit/f680e809d3cb93ce6e311064448b4a300dd7ac02